iainbeeston/faraday_api_cache/README.md

 # Faraday API Cache

-This is a [faraday](https://github.com/lostisland/faraday) middleware that integrates [api_cache](https://github.com/mloughran/api_cache) into the faraday middleware stack.
-Using faraday_api_cache, GET requests using Faraday will be cached automatically.
+This is a [faraday](https://github.com/lostisland/faraday) middleware that integrates [API Cache](https://github.com/mloughran/api_cache) into the faraday middleware stack.
+Using Faraday API Cache, GET requests using Faraday will be cached automatically.

 ## Usage

-Make sure you have required the faraday_api_cache gem, or included it in your Gemfile.
-Then add faraday_api_cache as a request middleware:
+Make sure you have required the Faraday API Cache gem, or included it in your Gemfile.
+Then add Faraday API Cache as a request middleware:

 ~~~ruby
 farcon = Faraday.new(url: 'http://example.com') do |c|